-.
-(I think they were supposed to arrive in time for pecan month, which is April, but they were delayed for some reason.)
+Earlier this year, I received a big bag of pecans to sample.
 I’ve been munching from this huge bag several times a week, and I’ve found various ways to add them into my diet.

-including almonds, walnuts, hazelnuts, pistachios and my nut of choice for the summer, pecans.
+Nuts have many health benefits, and fellow food blogger Kimi wrote a great post detailing the health benefits of nuts, including almonds, walnuts, hazelnuts, pistachios and my nut of choice at the moment: pecans.
 Just an ounce, about a handful (but you should weigh them for accuracy), can help you meet your daily requirements for protein, fiber, healthy fats, and many vitamins and minerals.

 - Pulverize them and add them to a banana smoothie.